neelimnovo/TernaryPlotter/README.md

 # TernaryPlotter

-This is a Java CLI application that creates ternary plots from images or video using R scripts.
+This is a Java CLI application that creates ternary plots from images or video using R scripts with the aid of the ggtern package.

 Requirements - FFMPEG Codec, Rtools, Java